-- Set out a detailed plan as to what needs to be done in order to prevent recurrence; and - Specified a timeframe for completion as well as responsibility for overseeing the implementation of the action plan.
+- Specified any immediate corrective measures; - Set out a detailed plan as to what needs to be done in order to prevent recurrence; and - Specified a timeframe for completion as well as responsibility for overseeing the implementation of the action plan.

 BSI will review the action plan and confirm if it has been accepted.
-BSI will then arrange any followup audit or assessment activity in order to close out or downgrade the major non-conformance.
+BSI will then arrange any follow-up audit or assessment activity in order to close out or downgrade the major non-conformance.

 Major non-conformances are required to be either closed out or downgraded by the Client Manager within 3 months of the assessment.
-This typically requires an on-site visit.
+This may require an on-site visit.